-Today's hero is Polly who lives in Cornwall, England.
+Today's sober lockdown story comes from Polly who lives in Cornwall, England.

 Mrs D: How are you feeling about what's going on with this COVID-19 virus?

 Polly: Unsettled mostly, as this is unprecedented, which is the giant curveball with no tangible outcome so currently we are left with our imaginations which is not a great thing!
 It is like we are stuck in a computer game like Jumanji and a giant pause button has been pressed.
 For us, as a family, the worst has happened as we have lost a much loved extended family member.
 This made it very real quickly.
 I am so glad of my sobriety to be able to support my family through the grief.
 I was able to sit with the raw emotions in a healthy way rather than numbing them out.

 Mrs D: How have your emotions shifted and changed since the crisis began?

 Polly: I think I have experienced every emotion under the sun.
 From disbelief to moments of ordinary, then feelings of guilt in the happy moments, to the most surreal sensations swamping my body like a bad dream only to realize this is the current normal.
 It has enabled me to be present in the here and now as that is all that is certain.
 I have stepped up my gratitude practice; it is interesting the things I used to take for granted like flour, especially when we have had lockdown birthdays haha!
 Knowing that I have no control over what is externally and working on how I can control my inner world in the way I think, feel and ultimately behave gives me focus and purpose especially being a lighthouse for my clients and family.

 Mrs D: How long have you been sober for?

 Polly: Two years and four months, in my heart I know I am never going back as every aspect of my life have improved, so it is a no brainer; however my current goal is 999 days as I think it is a cool number!

 Mrs D: How is being sober helping you at this crazy time?